joshua-mo-143/unfinished-project-finder/README.md

 - Build profile section
 - Build templated page for individual projects
 - Build CRUD forms for editing, deleting and submitting projects
+* build Github app from Github website to integrate with auth